sisl/HorizontalCAS/README.md

 Next, run `python trainHCAS.py PREV_ADV TAU <gpu_ind>`, where PREV_ADV is the index of the previous advsiroy you want to train, TAU is the tau value, and gpu_ind is an optional input to specify which GPU to use.
 If you want to use a CPU instead, use -1 (the default if omitted).
 Options at the top of the file allow you to specify where the training data is stored and where the .nnet files should be written.
 There are additional options for the user to specify additional setting for network training.

 ## Visualize the Policies
-Required Julia Packages: GridInterpolations, Interact, PGFPlots, Colors, ColorBrewer, HDF5
+Required Julia Packages: GridInterpolations, Interact, PGFPlots, Colors, ColorBrewer, HDF5, Revise

 Tested with Julia v1.1